thatcovidlife/tcl-web/cline_docs/progress.md

 ## Completed Tasks

-### Support Form Implementation ✅
+### Mobile Page Modernization ✅

-- Created modern support form interface using UI components from `components/ui`
-- Added motion animations with fade-in and slide-up effects
-- Implemented structured form components from `components/ui/form`
-- Added product selection dropdown (website/mobile app)
-- Removed card wrapper to match contribute form styling
+- Converted SCSS styles to Tailwind CSS utility classes
-- Added NuxtTurnstile element for security
+- Added responsive breakpoints for proper mobile handling
+- Fixed desktop layout to show marketing visual next to title
-- Fixed translation strings to use correct keys from `i18n/locales/en.ts`
+- Updated bottom sections to use shadcn Card components
+- Wrapped titles in CardHeader and descriptions in CardContent
+- Added subtle fade-in and slide-up animations to card elements using motion-v
-- Added back the name field to the support form
+- Added fade-in animation to the NuxtImg marketing visual element

-### Contribute Form Enhancement ✅

-- Added motion animations for consistency with support form

-### Backend Implementation ✅

-- Created API route in `server/api/support.post.ts`
-- Implemented email delivery via Resend API
-- Added proper error handling
+- Fixed duplicate attribute error by using proper Vue binding syntax

 ## Current Status

 All requested tasks have been completed successfully.
-The support form is fully functional with proper validation, translations, animations, and backend integration.
+The mobile page is now fully modernized with Tailwind CSS, responsive design, shadcn components, and smooth animations.

 ## Technical Debt